California Prune Industry Standing Together

 This page offers a variety of resources that will inform you about how to be best prepared in your operations as well as insight on what California Prunes is doing to pivot amid new updates each week.

-Harvest is a critical time to protect your employees, especially if your crew is traveling from another worksite or harvest.
+It is a critical time to protect your employees, especially if your crew is traveling from another worksite.
 Use the links below to stay informed of current health safety guidelines as well as future opportunities for reimbursements.

 - The CDFA has compiled a list of free and up-to-date worker safety resources.